Review Article

 Microbial decomposition is a complex process influenced by the interplay of microbial foraging strategies, community composition, substrate quality, and environmental conditions.
 Understanding these factors is essential for predicting carbon and nutrient cycling in ecosystems and managing soil health effectively.

-2.1 Mechanisms of Microbial Decomposition
+2.1 Mechanisms of microbial decomposition

 Microbial decomposition is a critical process in ecosystems, driving the transformation of organic matter into simpler compounds, which are then cycled back into the environment.
 The kinetics of decomposition are influenced by microbial foraging strategies, where microbes optimize their growth rates based on substrate availability.
 This process can be modeled as an optimal control problem, where the decomposition rate is a control variable that scales with the substrate concentration (Manzoni et al., 2023).
 Additionally, microbial communities adapt to environmental conditions, modulating decomposition rates through changes in their metabolic activities and enzyme production (Brabcová et al., 2016; Burešová et al., 2019).

-2.2 Types of Decomposer Microbes
+2.2 Types of decomposer microbes

 Decomposer microbes can be broadly categorized into bacteria and fungi, each playing distinct roles in the decomposition process.
 Bacteria are typically associated with the rapid turnover of easily degradable substrates, while fungi are more efficient at breaking down complex organic matter such as lignin and cellulose (Baldrian, 2017; Hicks et al., 2021).
 Specific microbial communities, including genera like Pedobacter, Pseudomonas, and Aspergillus, are associated with different stages of decomposition, highlighting the niche differentiation among decomposer species (Brabcová et al., 2016; Bhatnagar et al., 2018).
 The composition of these communities can vary significantly with environmental conditions, such as soil contact and moisture levels, which influence the relative abundance of bacterial and fungal decomposers (Gora et al., 2019).